-To assess the magnitude of potential additional carbon dioxide emission reductions that might be feasible by 2035, the Council created a resource strategy based on energy efficiency resources and non-carbon dioxide emitting generating resource alternatives that might become commercially viable over the next 20 years.
+over the next 20 years.
 While the Regional Portfolio Model (RPM) was used to develop the amount, timing and mix of resources in this resource strategy, no economic constraints were taken into account.
 That is, the RPM was simply used create a mix of resources that could meet forecast energy and capacity needs, but it made no attempt to minimize the cost to do so.
 The reason the RPM's economic optimization logic was not used is that the future cost and resource characteristics of many of the emerging technologies included in this scenario are highly speculative.

-Tables 15 - 8 and 15 - 9 summarize the potential resource size and cost of energy efficiency and generating resource emerging technologies considered in this scenario that were modeled in the RPM.
-A review of Table 15 - 8 shows that an additional 650 average megawatts of emerging energy efficiency technology could be deployed by 2025.
+Tables 15 - 9 and 15 - 10 summarize the potential resource size and cost of energy efficiency and generating resource emerging technologies considered in this scenario that were modeled in the RPM.
+A review of Table 15 - 9 shows that an additional 650 average megawatts of emerging energy efficiency technology could be deployed by 2025.
 If this technology were cost-effective to acquire, it could reduce winter peak demands in that year by 1,350 megawatts.
 Five years later, by 2030, potential annual energy savings could reach 1,125 average megawatts and reduce winter peak demands by 2,350 megawatts.
 Only about one-third of these potential savings is currently forecast to cost less than \$30 per megawatt-hour and the remaining two-thirds of the potential savings is anticipated to cost more than \$80 per megawatt-hour.
 See Chapter 12 and Appendix G for a more detailed discussion of these emerging energy efficiency technologies.

-The regional potential of both utility scale and especially distributed solar PV resources, as shown in Table 15 - 9, is quite large.
+The regional potential of both utility scale and especially distributed solar PV resources, as shown in Table 15 - 10, is quite large.
 Assuming significant cost reductions in utility scale solar PV system installations by 2030, the levelized cost of power produced from such systems could be around \$50 per megawatt-hour.
-However, while both utility scale and distributed solar PV systems can significantly contribute to meeting summer peak requirements, they provide little or no winter peak savings.
+However, while both utility scale and distributed solar PV systems can significantly contribute to meeting summer peak requirements, they provide less winter peak savings.
 In the near term, this limits their applicability to the region's needs.
 However, since the region's summer peak demands are forecast to grow more rapidly than winter peak demands, the system peak benefits of these systems are expected to increase over time.
 See Chapter 11 and Appendix H for a more detailed discussion of these emerging technologies.